jaydpather/CommonGameLogic/README.md

 # CommonGameLogic
- reusable code for any Unity game
+ reusable code for any game, decoupled from the game engine